dt-cs/CMPSC-497-MID-TERM-PROJECT/README.md

+I was able to retrieve the README file, but there were issues retrieving the `learning_curves.png` and `confusion_matrix.png` images.
+Please ensure these images are available in the repository.

-Here is the updated README file with the "train.json" and "test.json" files added to the project structure:
+Here is the updated README with the "Result Visualization" section:

 # Command Classification with CNN and GloVe Embeddings